 samsara.
 Yeshé ’cholwa employs coarse and derisorily contemptuous language.

 Yeshé ’cholwa throws ad hominem abuse at samsara.
 This is why it is called

-wisdom-gone-wild or ‘crazy wisdom’, because non-duality looks crazy from the
+wisdom-gone-wild or ‘Wisdom-chaos’, because non-duality looks chaotic from the

 point of view of duality.
 Duality thinks that Lamas should respect duality – and